kubernetes-sigs/vsphere-csi-driver/docs/book/features/block_volume.md

 Static Volume Provisioning is supported only in Vanilla Kubernetes clusters but not in Supervisor clusters

+**NOTE:** For Block volumes, vSphere Cloud Native Storage (CNS) only allows one PV in the Kubernetes cluster to refer to a storage disk.
+Creating multiple PV's using the same Block Volume Handle is not supported.

 ### Use Cases of Static Provisioning<a id="static_volume_provisioning_use_case"></a>

 Following are the common use cases for static volume provisioning: